 Parish members can be sponsors.
 It is a wonderful way to renew one's knowledge of the Catholic faith.
 Sponsors attend the RCIA sessions from September through Easter.

 Our parish Bible Study meets on Tuesdays from September through November, and from January through March.
-For your convenience, two sessions are offered - morning (includes baby-sitting) and evening.
+For your convenience, two sessions are offered - morning and evening.

 A series of six seminars are offered annually.
 The goal of these sessions is to help parishioners integrate their faith with their work.
 Sessions are held on Saturdays, from 8:00-9:30 a.m.
-Baby-sitting is provided.
 Information on each seminar is highlighted in the Sunday bulletin.